dnsimple/dnsimple-support/content/articles/icann-domain-validation.md

 Click the link to verify the registrant email address.

-The link must be to `raa.name-services.com`, `www.enom.com`, `registrant-email-verification-ispapi.net`, or `registrant-email-verification.ispapi.net` - if you receive a verification email and this link is not in the email then please contact support@dnsimple.com, forwarding the email you received.
+The link must be to `raa.name-services.com`, `www.enom.com`, `registrant-email-verification-ispapi.net`, or `registrant-email-verification.ispapi.net` - if you receive a verification email, and this link is not in the email, contact support@dnsimple.com, forwarding the email you received.

 ## Resend verification email

 If you are having trouble finding the email verification in your inbox, please remember to check your spam.

-If it isn't there, resend the email by navigating to your domain page, and locating the ICANN pending verification warning at the top of the page.
+If it isn't there, resend the email by navigating to your domain page and locating the ICANN pending verification warning at the top of the page.
 Click **Send ICANN RAA verification email**.

 ![ICANN resend email verification](/files/raa-resend-email-verification.png)